Getting Started with Erasmus+ School Education

 When Can Our School Apply?

-The next deadline for Erasmus+ School Education applications is 04 October 2022.
-This is for projects taking place between 01 January – 31 May 2023.
+The next deadline for Erasmus+ School Education applications is 11am 1 October 2024 for projects starting between 1 January and 31 May 2024

 Students from Balbriggan Educate Together enjoying Schools Week